-For earlier, more uniform emergence, germinate and grow seedlings on benches with bottom heat or in a floor-heated greenhouse.
-Minimum growing temperatures are listed in Table A-1.
+For earlier, more uniform emergence, germinate and grow seedlings on benches with bottom heat or in a floorheated greenhouse.
+Minimum growing temperatures are listed in Table A-4.
 Germination rooms or chambers also insure even germination where higher temperatures can be maintained for the first 48 h.
 Trays may be stacked in germination rooms during this period but must be moved to the greenhouse prior to seedling emergence.

 Plant Growing Facilities: Good plant-growing facilities (greenhouses) provide maximum light to the seedling crop.
-The greenhouse cover material (glass, plastic, fiberglass) should be clean, clear, and in good repair.
+The greenhouse cover material (glass, rigid polycarbonate, and polyethylene film) should be clean, clear, and in good repair.
 The ideal greenhouse will provide good heating and ventilation systems for effective environmental control.
 For hot air heating systems, place thermostats at plant level to maintain proper growing medium temperature.
 Combustion heating units located inside the greenhouse must be vented and have outside fresh-air intake and exhaust systems to provide air to and from the heater.
 Ventilation units must be adequate in size, providing 1.2 to 1.4 sq ft of opening for each 1,000 cubic feet per minute (cfm) fan capacity.
-The heat requirement of a greenhouse depends on the local winter climate, the plants to be grown, the framing and covering materials of the greenhouse, and the total exposed surface area.
-The heat system rating (in BTU/hour) must equal the heat requirement of the greenhouse.
-The heat requirement (H, in BTU/hour) of a greenhouse is determined according to the formula: $H = (U)(A)(t_1 - t_0)$
+Bottom-heating systems using circulating hot water, either on the benches or on the floor, are better than hot air systems for germinating seeds and growing uniform transplants.
+This system heats the area around the plants, not the whole greenhouse and can also result in reduced heating costs.